YanbinZuo/Interview/ResumeQuestions.md

 •	Availability: Every request receives a (non-error) response – without guarantee that it contains the most recent write（流畅性，发送朋友圈后多久收到）
   o	Error ratio
   o Latency
 •	Partition tolerance: The system continues to operate despite an arbitrary number of messages being dropped (or delayed) by the network between nodes
 Second difference:
+Here is the second difference between MySQL and MongoDB.
+MySQL store data in tables with predefined schema.
+MongoDB stores data in flexible, JSON-like documents, and fields can vary from document to document.

+SQL Concepts	MongoDB Concepts
+Table      	Collection
+Row	     Document
+Column	   Field
+Key	     Index